lewis-010/research-project/README.md

 <br/><br/>

 >## Daily Output Trends
 - The second analysis was focused on changes in the daily output trends of Great Britain's PHES facilities.
+- This was done to identify changes in output patterns on a year to year basis by comparing the same month across various years.
-- Aggregating the half-hourly data by year and day allowed for
+- Aggregating the half-hourly data by year and day allowed for these comparions to be made.